lilimelgar/wp5_mediasuite/README.md

 LABO Uses the [SASS](http://sass-lang.com/) CSS extension language in combination with [Compass](http://compass-style.org/) to generate the main stylesheet (/src/static/css/main.css).

-So, whenever you want to change the overall styling, start the compass watcher by going into the /src/static folder followed by running:
+So, whenever you want to change the overall styling: make sure that Compass is installed, then start the compass watcher by going into the /src/static folder and running:

 ```
 compass watch